 Gear

-• Shoes – I’ve run the Old Ghost seven times now and I’ve worn road shoes every time.
+• Shoes – I’ve run the Old Ghost seven ten times now, and I’ve worn road shoes every time.
 Bear in mind that this is a biking track and hence reasonably smooth.
-It’s also reasonably hard and I’ve always felt road shoes were better suited to the event.
+It’s also reasonably hard, and I’ve always felt road shoes were better suited to the event.
 I’ve never felt I was lacking traction at all.
-As always, make your own choices, I’m only one data point.
+As always, make your own choices; I’m only one data point.
+The trail is harder than you’d expect, and you’ll want as much cushioning as possible.

 • Compulsory gear – The name says it all.
 Don’t be the dick who needs to be helicoptered off the course because you’ve not bought the requisite gear and have hypothermia.
-Yes, thus far we’ve been lucky and the race has been held in really good conditions but it’s an alpine race, run in isolated and exposed conditions.
-Obey the rules!
-That said, lightweight gear is fine – so long as your jacket is seam sealed, you can get away with an ultra-lightweight shell.
-A buff is enough to meet the minimum for head covering and it works well.
-I’m not a big trucker’s cap sort of guy but every year I wear a cap for the Old Ghost, for some reason it’s a race that suits caps – who knows why?
+Yes, thus far we’ve been lucky and the race has been held in really good conditions.
+Generally speaking, we’ve been lucky with the weather at OGU, but 2024 showed just how cold and wet this region can be.
+It’s an alpine race, run in isolated and exposed conditions, so obey the rules!
+That said, lightweight gear is fine, so long as your jacket is seam-sealed, you can get away with an ultra-lightweight shell.
+A buff is enough to meet the minimum for head covering, and it works well.
+I’m not a big trucker’s cap sort of guy, but every year I wear a cap for the Old Ghost, for some reason it’s a race that suits caps – who knows why?
+Famous last words, but I have never worn more than a running tee shirt, but I am 100% confident that one day I’ll need all my gear and, to be honest, while you might think all the stuff is heavy, you’ll never notice it on the trail.

-• Nutrition – Again this is totally subjective.
-That said, the aid stations at OGU are really good so you could comfortably rely on liquid calories in your race vest.
+• Nutrition – Again, this is totally subjective.
+That said, the aid stations at OGU are really good, so you could comfortably rely on liquid calories in your race vest.
 Personally, I go with Tailwind and just have the odd lolly at aid stations.
+Best not to do anything you’re not used to doing on race day.

 • Race vest – I own a company that makes outdoor gear.
-Despite that I actually use a race vest for OGU.
+Despite that, and the fact that we don’t make race vests, I actually use another company’s race vest for OGU.
 They’re light, tight and have a gazillion pockets.
-It’s not a must-have but if you have some spare cash, invest in one.
+It’s not a must-have, but if you have some spare cash, invest in one.

-• GPS – Everyone uses one and every single one measures wrong.
+• GPS – Everyone uses one, and every single one measures wrong.
 OGU has trail markers counting down every kilometre to the end (and, if you’re like me, you’ll try and ignore them since they become a bit demoralising).
-Don’t obsess over your watch, find other things to look at.
+Don’t obsess over your watch; find other things to look at.
+Oh, and really ignore them in the last few km, Phil and the Old Ghost Trail building team are messing with your head.

 • Chafing – Is real.
 Vaseline, Gurney Goo or your mum’s lard.
 Whatever works for you, smother it on well.

 • Aid stations – If you’re gunning for a time, aid stations are where you can lose a heap of precious seconds.
-My personal strategy is to never sit down and beyond a few seconds finding out what’s happening at the front of the race, I make my aid station stops very short (a minute or two at most).
+My personal strategy is to never sit down and, beyond a few seconds finding out what’s happening at the front of the race, I make my aid station stops very short (a minute or two at most).
+The reality is that the only sitting down that is net beneficial is at the finish line; everything else is counter-productive.
+The year I did the Leadville Miler, there was a woman sitting down with 60km to go, having her hair and makeup done – my race photos may not have been as attractive as hers, but this is a footrace, not a beauty competition (thankfully)

 The race itself

 Start – More technical than it sounds, you have some strategy to think about here.
-The first kilometre is flat/downhill and pretty wide.
-If you’re gunning for a good time (say sub nine hours) it pays to go a little faster here than you would otherwise to avoid congestion when you hit the singletrack and first of the bridges a couple of km in.
-If you’re ambling and just after a finish (go you!) then enjoy the chance to slowly get into a rhythm and let the others run off in the distance
+The first kilometre and a half is flat/downhill and pretty wide.
+If you’re gunning for a good time (say sub nine hours), it pays to go a little faster here than you would otherwise to avoid congestion when you hit the singletrack and the first of the bridges a couple of km in.
+If you’re ambling and just after a finish (go you!), then enjoy the chance to slowly get into a rhythm and let the others run off in the distance.
+Every year, someone makes the mistake of going way too fast in the first few km (most entertainingly, my oldest son trying to chase Martin Guffari a few years ago).
+I’m not at the pointy end, so can’t give you advice if you’re trying to win, but I can certainly give you advice that will make your day less hellish – and pacing yourself at the start is a key determinant for that.

-County Hill (3km) – Squadrun founder and everyone’s buddy Ali Pottinger has renamed this hill without the “O.” It’s short but it’s also sharp.
+County Hill (3km) – Squadrun founder and everyone’s buddy Ali Pottinger once renamed this hill without the “O”, and it stuck.
+It’s short, but it’s also sharp.
 It also comes within a few km of the start before you’ve really settled into a rhythm.
 A couple of times I’ve stepped off the trail going up County Hill to let others pass.
 Both times my son has passed by, looked at me and asked me if I’m serious.
 On both of those occasions, I ended up finishing with him at the end.
 What this tells you is that:

 If you’re feeling over-extended in this section, you’re probably going too hard and should button off.
 That said, and as something of a counter to the “go easy in the first quarter” strategy, if you want to set a PB in the OGU, this is where you stake your claim.
 Five minutes faster in the first 20km can miraculously turn into 45 minutes faster overall.
 You don’t want to overdo it and blow, but if you know your body, this is the section where you can get a bit closer to the edge.
 Base rules:

-• If you just want to finish, this legm should be run conservatively.
-You should be able to have a reasonable conversation with your running mates
+• If you just want to finish, this leg should be run conservatively.
+You should be able to have a reasonable conversation with your running mates (which probably means you’ll be trying to psych each other out about expected finish times)

 Specimen Point to Stern Valley (17km to 42km) – Anyone who has done a road marathon will tell you that the second half feels WAY different from the first half.
 The same goes for the roughly marathon distance from the start of OGU to Stern Valley.
 The second half of what is the first half of the race (maybe the second quarter is a better way of putting it) feels longer than it is.
 Fatigue starts to hit here.

-From Specimen Point you continue on some lovely single-track and wind your way through lovely podocarp forest (that you’ll likely totally ignore).
-Things get a bit strung out in this section and you’ll tend to be running on your own or in smaller groups than at the start.
-Watch you footing since the hand cut timbers that help bikers with drainage sometimes stick out a bit.
+From Specimen Point, you continue on some lovely single-track and wind your way through lovely podocarp forest (that you’ll likely totally ignore).
+Things get a bit strung out in this section, and you’ll tend to be running on your own or in smaller groups than at the start.
+Watch your footing since the hand-cut timbers that help bikers with drainage sometimes stick out a bit.
 It’s a section to regroup and ensure you’re keeping hydrated (since almost everyone gets a little bit forgetful on the nutrition front in the first hour or two of the race.)

-At about the 30km mark things start heading up and you begin the climb to Solemn Saddle.
-The climb to Hanging Judge looks worse than it is so don’t be demoralised when you see it.
+At about the 30km mark, things start heading u,p and you begin the climb to Solemn Saddle.
+The climb to Hanging Judge looks worse than it is, so don’t be demoralised when you see it.
 Just keep a steady pace and you’ll be fine.
 This is an area where individual strengths come to the fore.
 I’ve seen strong road runners do really well until here and then suffer as the course heads uphill.
 On the other hand, many trail runners who don’t like the flat only come into their own when the trail heads verty.
-Either way, the section is fairly runnable but unless you’re in the elite camp, you probably don’t need to get stressed too much about walking extended sections of it.
-The scenery is pretty spectacular and it’s a nice place to catch your breath.
+Either way, the section is fairly runnable, but unless you’re in the elite camp, you probably don’t need to get stressed too much about walking extended sections of it.
+The scenery is pretty spectacular,r and it’s a nice place to catch your breath.

-Stern Valley to the Skyline Steps (42km to 51km) – You’re now over half way through the race so either you’re feeling good having “broken the back of it,” or you’re wondering about your life choices and contemplating having a quiet pity party.
-Good news: in the OGU there is no bail out options so unless you’re really sick or really injured, you’re going to have to keep putting one foot in front of the other until the end.
-The sooner you get going the sooner the pain will be over so have at it.
+Stern Valley to the Bushline Skyline Steps (42km to 51km) – You’re now over halfway through the race, so either you’re feeling good having “broken the back of it,” or you’re wondering about your life choices and contemplating having a quiet pity party.
+Good news: in the OGU, there is pretty much no bailout option, so unless you’re really sick or really injured, you’re going to have to keep putting one foot in front of the other until the end.
+The sooner you get going, the sooner the pain will be over, so have at it.

-After crossing the bridge just after Stern Valley, you’ve got around 9kms until the infamous Skyline Steps.
+After crossing the bridge just after Stern Valley, you’ve got around 9kms until the infamous Skyline Steps, what used to mark the start of the infamous Skyline Steps.
 In theory, 9kms is easy and untaxing.
 In practice you have 40+ kms in your legs and you’re quietly freaking out about what is soon to come.

 I’m guilty of having walked much of this section, even the year I finished with a time a smidgen over eight hours.
 That goes to show that: